-The Women Alive!
-Emergency Shelter program is open to women, including transgender women, that are in need of shelter, a bed, a meal, social services, and hygiene and laundry facilities.
-These women come to us with varied reasons and needs ranging from broken and/or abusive relationships to lack of resources to afford maintain a place of their own.
+including transgender women, that are in need of shelter, a meal, safety, and hygiene.
+Women of all ages come to us with varied reasons and needs ranging from broken and/or abusive relationships to lack of resources to afford maintain a place of their own.

-Our social workers provide access to counseling programs, group sessions, and advocacy to obtain permanent housing for these members of our community.
-However, one aspect that is very unique to this program is the ability to find unity within a group that are all experiencing a difficult period of their lives, thus finding a new level of stability through compassionate based conflict resolution and trauma-informed* social services management.
+Our shelter coordinators provide access to resources and advocacy to obtain permanent housing.
+However, one aspect that is very unique to this program is the ability to find unity within a group that are all experiencing a difficult period of their lives, thus finding a new level of stability through compassion-based conflict resolution and trauma-informed* social services management.

 If you would like to support this program through monetary or in-kind donations, donate here.